crusherdev/crusher-1/README.md

 npx crusher-cli
 ```

-You can use recorder to create test. + You can also create test using
+You can use recorder to create test.
+Or write code using CrusherSDK.

 **Run test**